 Did you know that all registered charities in Canada can now make “qualifying disbursements” to a “grantee organization” and that there have been changes to the “disbursement quota” amounts?

 Recent changes to the Income Tax Act will impact funding for many nonprofit organizations in 2023.
 While the much anticipated Bill S-216 was not passed, a registered charity may now grant funds in the form of “qualifying disbursements” to grantee organizations that are “non-qualified donees” (an organization that is not a registered charity).
 This is as long as accountability requirements are met and the grant is made in furtherance of a charitable purpose of the charity.
+Video link.